Cal/Val and monitoring of operational CO2M products

 CO2M Mission

-The Copernicus Anthropogenic Carbon Dioxide Monitoring (CO2M) is a European Space Agency (ESA) mission that will be the first to measure how much carbon dioxide is released into the atmosphere specifically through human activity.
-These pages are part of the support study for the definition of requirements for the routine monitoring and scientific validation of CO2M GHG products.
+The Copernicus Anthropogenic Carbon Dioxide Monitoring (CO2M) is a major European initiative developed to monitor and quantify carbon dioxide, methane and nitrogen dioxide emissions, specifically from human activities, on a global scale.
+CO2M mission is being developed by European Space Agency (ESA) in collaboration with the European Commission (EC) and the European Organisation for the Exploitation of Meteorological Satellite (EUMETSAT), as part of the Copernicus Sentinel Expansion missions for the Eureopean Union.
+CO2M will be the first to measure how much carbon dioxide is released into the atmosphere specifically through human activity.
+These pages are part of the support studies for the definition of requirements for the routine monitoring and scientific validation of CO2M GHG products.

 Please create an account or log in via the menu item below to see the geoserver for visualisation and/or download the satellite level-3 files.